 If the navigation system takes you to a dead end, take your business elsewhere.
 Assume your customers will be following these rules.
 Keep your site’s navigation functions simple, accurate, and straightforward.

-Read also: Designing A Winning Navigation Menu
+Designing a Winning Navigation Menu (Ideas and Inspirations)